Grevillea is a genus of about 350 species of flowering plants in the Proteaceae family, primarily native to Australia.

 Silky Oak (Grevillea robusta)

-The name “Silky Oak” is given to a number of different genera and species in Australia, but it originally referred to Grevillea robusta.
+The name “Silky Oak” is given to a number of different genera and species in Australia, but originally refers to the Grevillea robusta.

 The wood was traditionally referred to as “Lacewood” in its native Australia.
 The term “Lacewood” is used to describe any wood produced from a number of different wood species, such as Cardwellia sublimis, Lagetta lagetto, Platanus occidentalis, Roupala montana and Grevillea robusta.

-Grevillea may be red, yellow, orange, purple and white.
+Grevillea flowers may be red, yellow, orange, purple or white, depending on species.

 Spring, Autumn, Winter, Summer